The Best Cafés in London — The Ultimate Design-Led Guide to Coffee and Pastries in the Capital

 Playful and iconic, the Yeast Bakery's mishmash of surfaces, furniture styles, and color choices has something for all.
 Because of my vintage-informed taste, I am a big fan of the rose-and-white, 'broken' tile floor, the transitional style of its loose furnishings, and the Bauwerk limewash that conveys a seasoned look to its walls.
 As for their baked selection, I am a sucker for a seasonal fruit Danish or a custard-stuffed Brioche Feuilletée, even better if dipped in a piping hot cup of Americano, no milk, please.

-4. Jolene Bakery & Restaurant
+4. Jolene

-(Image credit: Patricia Niven.
-Courtesy of Jolene)
+(Image credit: Jolene)

-"Their homemade sourdough loaves are phenomenal — the perfect mix of soft and spongey on the inside and crispy on the outside," Livingetc's News Writer Olivia Wolfe, an ex staff member and self-professed Jolene stan, tells me.
+"Their homemade sourdough loaves are phenomenal — the perfect mix of soft and spongey on the inside and crispy on the outside," Livingetc's News Writer Olivia Wolfe, an ex-staff member and self-professed Jolene stan, tells me.
 "They also make an ever-rotating selection of sandwiches on their fresh bread, if you are lucky enough to grab one before they sell out (think chicken caesar on focaccia, aubergine parmigiana, simple salami, gherkin, and butter, to name a few)."
-Having lived it from the inside, she knows that each of its three locations has a clear aesthetic vision that makes them the perfect, cozy weekend spot.
+Having lived it from the inside, she knows that each of its locations has a clear aesthetic vision that makes them the perfect, cozy weekend destination.
 "A curated photography collection hangs on the walls of every Jolene," adds Olivia.
 "Plus, the coffee is served in ceramic mugs hand-made by a friend of the company", highlighting the sense of community core to this widely cherished hotspot.

 5. Wolfox at LOAFT